Cuisine of California: Carne asada fries

 Carne asada fries are a Mexican-American dish originating in the Chicano community in San Diego.
 The dish typically consists of french fries, carne asada, guacamole, sour cream, and cheese.

 Cioppino

 Cioppino is an Italian-American seafood stew invented in San Francisco.
 It often features crab, shrimp, clams and firm-fleshed fish cooked with herbs in olive oil and wine, with onions, garlic, tomatoes and sometimes other vegetables.
 It was said to be created by immigrants in San Francisco from Genoa in the late 1800s.
 It is a type of Buridda and may be related to the Bourride and Bouillabaisse.

 Crab Louie

 Crab Louie is a type of salad that prominently features crab meat.
 The recipe dates back to the early 1900s and originates on the West Coast of the United States.
 The exact origins of the dish are uncertain, but it is known that Crab Louie was being served in San Francisco as early as 1910 and was popularized in the 1930s in Fisherman's Wharf.

+Fortune cookie

+A fortune cookie is a crisp and sugary cookie wafer made from flour, sugar, vanilla, and sesame seed oil with a piece of paper inside, a "fortune".
+The exact origin of fortune cookies is unclear, though various immigrant groups in California claim to have popularized them in the early 20th century.
+They most likely originated from cookies made by Japanese immigrants to the United States in the late 19th or early 20th century.